Sujanabhandari/estate/README.md

 * ODOO_PORT: to change the port where odoo will be running (default 8069)
 * PGADMIN_PORT: to change the port where pgadmin will be running (default 8099)
 * PROJECT_CODE: to define the string used to identify tickets of the project.
 This will be used to check git branches names and commit messages.
-* DEV_BRANCH: used as default checkout branch.
-Set this variable especially if you want to use ./dev.sh
-* INITIAL_ADDONS: will be installed by default when using ./dev.sh

 Just remember to rebuild the containers after changes the environment variables, for the changes to take effect.